NikodemGapski/colubris-engine/src/scene_manager/scene_manager.md

 `SceneManager` is a class responsible for managing the game loop methods and scene instantiation.
 Its methods are invoked in the `main.cpp` file and nowhere else.

+> Disclaimer: most of the information here (except for the last section) are just technical details of the engine's core, so skip them if you don't want to be bothered by these details.

 ## Game loop
 The game loop consists of two major steps:
 - updating the state of the scene,
 - rendering,

 which are executed independently.
-That is, the engine performs updating with a fixed time step (`Time::delta_time()`) and does the rendering when it has enough spare time to do so.
+That is, the engine performs updating with a fixed time step (`Time::delta_time()`) and renders the scene when it has enough spare time to do so.

 ## Update order
 Every cycle, the update actions are performed in the following order: